Alan-Cha/autoX-article/README.md

 ![AutoX](images/autox.png)

 Releasing a new version of an application typically involves the creation of new Kubernetes resource objects and/or updates to existing ones.
 AutoX can be configured to watch for such changes and automatically launch new experiments.
-You can configure AutoX with multiple experiment groups and for each group, you specify the Kubernetes resource object that you expect AutoX to watch and one or more experiments to be performed in response to new versions of this object.
+You can configure AutoX with multiple experiment groups and, for each group, you specify the Kubernetes resource object that you expect AutoX to watch and one or more experiments to be performed in response to new versions of this object.
 Let us now see this in action using a Kubernetes HTTP service and configuring AutoX so that whenever a new version of the service is released, AutoX will start a new HTTP performance test that will validate if the service meets latency and error-related requirements.

 ##### Download Iter8 CLI